Welcome to today's edition of the Rush 24-7 podcast.

 Bush screwed it up, but I went in there.

-Obama said, and I fixed it.
+Obama said, no, I fixed it.

 Now it's time to leave.